We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 4. You Hate the Fate of the Initial Setup

-5. You Want to Make More Strategic Decisions
+5. You Want More Strategic Decisions

 After the initial setup, there aren’t many interesting decisions to make in Catan.
-Even though you have four options—Settlement, City, Road, or Development Card—only one or two of them really make sense at any given point in the game.
-Even the trading aspect of Catan isn’t that interesting; most trades are pretty straightforward, as anything less than a 1:1 trade is inefficient and it’s hard to make a bad trade once you’re familiar with how the game plays.
+Even though you have four possible actions—Settlement, City, Road, or Development Card—only one or two of them really make sense at any given point in the game.
+Even the trading aspect of Catan isn’t all that interesting; most trades are pretty straightforward, as anything less than a 1:1 trade is inefficient and it’s hard to make a bad trade once you’re familiar with how the game plays.

 What Should You Play Instead of Catan?

 How do you know you’ve outgrown Catan?
-When you get to that point where Catan feels like too long of a game for its simple, shallow, luck-based gameplay.
+When you get to that point where Catan feels like too long of a game for its shallow, luck-based gameplay.
 Just as you once graduated from Monopoly to Catan, it’s now time to graduate again.

 Here are some other board games you might like: